tweag/gh-migration-scripts/README.md

 1. `-a` or `--allow-untrusted-ssl-certificates` - Allow connections to a GitHub API endpoint that presents a SSL certificate that isn't issued by a trusted CA.
 2. `-b` or `--batch-size` - Batch size for GraphQL request.
-3. `-g` or `--github-url` - The target GHES server endpoint url.
+3. `-g` or `--server-url` - The target GHES server endpoint url.
 If this argument is skipped then the target will be the cloud instance.
 4. `-y` or `--output-file` - Output file to save the operation results.
 The default format is discussed below.
 Default file name is `<organization>-metrics/<organization>-repo-metrics-<date>-<target>.csv`.
    _date_ - Format is DD/MM/YYYY - The date is when the file is created _target_ - ghes or ghec